 - Prepare dissertation and submit a committee-approved first draft to the Graduate School for review and approval by the University Reader, who serves as the representative of the graduate faculty.

 - Study recommendations of the University Reader and make appropriate changes in the dissertation.

 - On approval of the dissertation by the dean of the Graduate School, arrange for final oral examination.

 After the student has enrolled in the doctoral program, an advisory committee should be selected by the student, major professor and department/program head or chair.
 The advisory committee is responsible for developing the student’s Plan of Study and conducting the doctoral general and final examinations.
 It should consist of at least four members of the Auburn University Graduate Faculty.
 Additional voting members may be appointed to the committee (including no more than one non-Auburn University faculty member, who must hold the terminal degree in the field).
-A majority of the Auburn University affiliated committee members, including the major professor, must be members of the Graduate faculty at Level 2.
+Three of the Auburn University affiliated committee members, including the major professor, must be members of the Graduate faculty at Level 2.
 The major professor must also be a graduate faculty member in the department/program granting the degree.
 The formal appointment of the advisory committee occurs when the Plan of Study is approved by the Graduate School.